salmankavanur/salmankavanur/README.md

-"Hi there! 👋 I'm Salman MP, a self-taught Web and Graphics Designer with over 7 years of experience in the digital field.
+Hi there! 👋 I'm Salman MP, a self-taught Web and Graphics Designer with over 7 years of experience in the digital field.
 Let me take you on a journey through my creative world:

 🎨 **About Me**
 I'm passionate about crafting immersive digital experiences, and my journey began over a decade ago.
 During my higher secondary studies, I embarked on the web world by creating a WAP site.
 In those early days, I managed to gather a community with hundreds of users, marking the beginning of my exploration into the vast realm of the internet.